MicrosoftDocs/learn/learn-pr/azure-devops/deploy-java-containers/includes/4-deploy-java-container.md

 ### Setting up the trigger and variables

-The pipeline runs whenever there is a change to the `master` branch on GitHub.
+The pipeline runs whenever there is a change to the `main` branch on GitHub.
 Replace the contents of *azure-pipelines.yml* with this:

 [!code-yml[](code/4-1-azure-pipelines.yml)]